Calvert Vaux Park: Description

-The park is located where the Coney Island Creek deposits into Gravesend Bay.
+The park is located in the Bath Beach section (zip code 11214) where the Coney Island Creek deposits into Gravesend Bay.
 It is named for landscape architect Calvert Vaux, known for designing Central Park and Prospect Park with Frederick Law Olmsted.
-Vaux was last seen alive in nearby Bath Beach in 1895 and was later found dead in Gravesend Bay.
+Vaux was last seen alive in another area of Bath Beach in 1895 and was later found dead in Gravesend Bay.

-There is a playground northeast of the Belt Parkway, bounded by the parkway's service road, Bay 45th and 46th Streets, and Cropsey Avenue.
+There is a playground northeast of the Belt Parkway, bounded by the parkway's service road, 27TH Ave. and 46th Streets, and Cropsey Avenue.
 The playground was the original portion of Dreier Offerman Park to open.
 It contains a play structure, two bocce courts, two handball courts, and two basketball courts.

 Across Belt Parkway is the main portion of the park, consisting of a peninsula and a smaller shoreline section called Six Diamonds, which are separated by a small inlet called Calvert Vaux Cove.
 The peninsula, located just south of Adventurers Amusement Park (formerly Nellie Bly Park), contains three baseball diamonds and six soccer fields.
 A bike path runs along the peninsula and is part of the Brooklyn Waterfront Greenway.
 The Six Diamonds section contains another six baseball diamonds, as well as two football fields, which overlap with the diamonds.
 The Coney Island Creek is adjacent to the peninsula and the Six Diamonds sections, and contains a boat graveyard with over two dozen ships, many dating from the park's expansion in the 1960s.